cran/inspectdf/README.md

     hypothesis \(H_0: \rho_1 = \rho_2\) and an indication that the true
     correlation coefficients differ.
-  - The visualisation illustrates the significance of the difference using a coloured bar overlay.
-Orange bars indicate evidence of equality of correlations, while blue bars indicate inequality.
-If a `p_value` cannot be calculated, no coloured bar is shown.
+  - The visualisation illustrates the significance of the difference using a coloured bar underlay.
+Coloured bars indicate evidence of inequality of correlations, while gray bars indicate equality.
+  - For a pair of features, if either coefficient is `NA`, the comparison is omitted from the visualisation.
   - The significance level can be specified using the `alpha` argument to `inspect_cor()`.
 The default is `alpha = 0.05`.